Sanjay Singh Chauhan

 Sanjay Singh Chauhan (10 October 1961 – 2 October 2014) was an Indian politician.
 He was the active member of the Rashtriya Lok Dal (RLD) and was a member of Parliament representing Bijnor in Uttar Pradesh state in the 15th Lok Sabha.
 He was also a Member of State Legislative Assembly, Uttar Pradesh from 1996 to 2001.

 Biography

-He was the son of Chaudhary Narayan Singh ex Deputy CM of Uttar Pradesh.
+He was the son of Narayan Singh ex Deputy CM of Uttar Pradesh.
 He graduated with B.A., LL.B., was educated at S.D.
 Degree College and D.A.V.
 Degree College, Muzaffar Nagar and Chaudhary Charan Singh University, Meerut.
 He was a notable Gurjar leader from Uttar Pradesh.